 - Individuals who have partnered with a non-profit fiscal agent.

 The online applications are hosted by the Central Indiana Community Foundation (CICF) and are open now on the CICF portal.
-The deadline for grant applications is noon on December 20, 2019.
+The deadline for grant applications was December 20, 2019.

 This funding pool supports projects up to $100,000 that align with the fund priorities.
 Multi-year requests will be considered.